Skip to content

 Trouble in Paradise: Tulum's Sargasso Problem

 Since 2011, masses of sargassum seaweed have washed up on the Caribbean coastlines.
 Mexico’s Yucatán Peninsula has been particularly affected by the ecological problems.
 Scientists chalk it up to increased runoff of agricultural inputs and sewage from the Amazon River in Brazil as well as warming water temperatures.
-In Mexico, sargassum seaweed season is generally between May and October each year, but it's often unpredictable.
+The Tulum seaweed season is generally between May and October each year, but it's often unpredictable.
 Hotels try to clean it up from the beaches, but sometimes it's so much that their efforts are futile.
 The seaweed is harmless, but it can start to rot and give off a foul smell.
 If you're concern about the sargassum affecting your trip, check this sargasso daily update.

 4. Swim in Cenotes